Notes on the Geography of France: Paris 2: Classical

 Here we are, looking back.
 This is the Pavilion l'Horologe, which takes its name from the clock.
 On the left is the Lescot Wing, the first one to be built.
 It was completed in 1550 for Henri II, the first king to live in the Louvre.
 About 40 years later, in 1595, the architect to Henri IV proposed making Lescot's wing merely one wing of a square, the Cour Carrée.
 Work to do that began under Louis XIII and his architect, Le Mercier.
 It was Le Mercier who built this Pavillion and the wing to its right, the (surprise!)
 Le Mercier Wing.
 Le Mercier was faithful to Lescot, building a wings two stories high, plus an attic under a sloping roof.
 He kept the arches over the projecting bays, as well as the alternating arches and pediments over the first-floor windows.
 Both wings still are one room wide, but Le Mercier introduces the pavillion, which contains the escalier d'honneur and divides the wings in half.
 The giant caryatids are his, too, although you can't help feeling they're a trifle lonely.
 Maybe the fellow in the man-lift will come up and chat a bit.

-The four wings of the Cour Carrée would not be finished before Napoleon's time.
+The four wings of the Cour Carrée were not finished before Napoleon's time.
 Louis XIV, who much preferred Versailles, did little to move things along except allow work to begin on the east wing of the square.
 Colbert, Louis XIV's finance minister, appointed three architects to design this side, which was conceived as the entrance to Louis's palace.
 Because two of the trio worked in a style so different from what emerged, credit is usually given to the third, the amateur architect Claude Perrault.

 Colbert wrote, "Your majesty knows that next to glorious military feats, nothing speaks so eloquently of princely intellect and grandeur than the affluence of buildings; posterity will always appraise a rule with reference to the buildings erected in his lifetime."
 The result, Andrew Ayers writes, became "the summit of French monumental Classicism, a reputation that remains unchallenged today" (The Architecture of Paris, pp. 31-36).